timothee-makupete/timothee-makupete/README.md

 ## 🎯 Professional Summary

 > **Full-Stack Developer with 4+ years of experience** building scalable web applications and AI-powered solutions.
-Currently pursuing B.Ed ICT at Mzuzu University, bridging technology and education to create impactful digital experiences.
-Proven track record in cloud architecture, DevOps, and leading technical projects from conception to deployment.
+Graduate of **Bachelor of Education (ICT)** from Mzuzu University, bridging technology and education to create impactful digital experiences.
+Founder of Capsulcode Technologies with proven track record in cloud architecture, DevOps, and leading technical projects from conception to deployment.

-📍 **Based in:** Mzuzu, Malawi
+📍 **Based in:** Lilongwe, Malawi
-🎓 **Education:** B.Ed ICT (2022-2025) | MSCE (2015-2019)
+🎓 **Education:** B.Ed ICT Graduate - Mzuzu University
 💼 **Business:** Founder @ Capsulcode Technologies (BRN-JRSP5LV)

 <br/>